shedskin/shedskin/doc/README.rst

         func1(10.5)
     TypeError: error in conversion to Shed Skin (integer expected)

-This error would not arise in standard Python, but arises with **Shed Skin** since it infers *specific* argument types for each function, based on how it is called in the module.

 It is useful to know which version of the module you are importing: either the **Shed Skin** version (``simple_module.so`` or ``simple_module.pyd``) or the original Python version (``simple_module.py`` or ``simple_module.pyc``).
 One way to determine this, is to include the following code in the top of the module: ::

     import sys